 The Left-Wing Tech Investor Running For Governor

 Ben Jealous slips into the driver's seat.
-It's a tight fit (he's a towering 6-foot-4-inches with broad shoulders) and he takes off his blazer in the most peculiar of ways: by grabbing the collar and pulling it over his head, as though it were a sweater.
+It's a tight fit (he's a towering 6 feet, 4 inches with broad shoulders) and he takes off his blazer in the most peculiar of ways: by grabbing the collar and pulling it over his head, as though it were a sweater.

 "I gotta move quickly," he says.

-That could be the tagline for his life.
+That could be the tag line for his life.
 Just 44 years old, Jealous has already racked up quite a few distinctions.

-He was: the student activist kicked out of Columbia University for protest, and then awarded a prestigious Rhodes scholarship to study at Oxford; the community organizer in Mississippi who then became a journalist in that state; the youngest ever president of the NAACP, the historic African-American civil rights organization (a life goal he accomplished far earlier than he'd expected); and then, in another unexpected turn of events, a venture capitalist in Silicon Valley.
+He was: the student activist kicked out of Columbia University for protest, and then awarded a prestigious Rhodes scholarship to study at Oxford; the community organizer in Mississippi who then became a journalist in that state; the youngest-ever president of the NAACP, the historic African-American civil rights organization (a life goal he accomplished far earlier than he had expected); and then, in another unexpected turn of events, a venture capitalist in Silicon Valley.

-Now, Jealous is trying to make the single biggest pivot of his eclectic career — from outsider to insider — as he runs for governor of Maryland.
+Now, Jealous is trying to make the single biggest change of his eclectic career — from outsider to insider — as he runs for governor of Maryland.
 The campaign will test the Democratic Party's ability to reinvent itself — and the technology sector's role in populist politics.

 NPR spent two days on the campaign trail with Jealous.

-Day One started, but didn't end, in a predictable place.
-Jealous, who is best known in this very blue state as an African-American civil rights leader, stood at the dais of a black church in West Baltimore.
+Day 1 started, but didn't end, in a predictable place.
+Jealous, who is best-known in this very blue state as an African-American civil rights leader, stood at the dais of a black church in West Baltimore.

-It was Sunday morning, a little after 10 a.m.
-Kids in the projects across the street — the same projects his mom grew up in — recently told him they wish they didn't have to walk by dead bodies on the way to school.
+It was Sunday morning, a little after 10.
+Kids in the projects across the street — the same projects his mom grew up in — had recently told him they wished they didn't have to walk by dead bodies on the way to school.

-"We are not here for the crucifixion," Jealous preached.
-"We are here for the resurrection."
+"We are not here for the Crucifixion," Jealous preached.
+"We are here for the Resurrection."

-By 8 p.m. that night, he was working to recruit a very different part of the base: Trump voters.
+By 8 p.m., he was working to recruit a very different part of the base: Trump voters.
 Specifically, Trump voter Billy Andrews.
-Weeks earlier, the two met at a campaign event for single-payer health care.
+Weeks earlier, the two had met at a campaign event for single-payer health care.

 While the issue may be dead in the nation's capital, Jealous is pushing for it at the state level.
 Andrews wants that.
 He owns a car dealership and says skyrocketing premiums will kill his business.